dokester/BayesicFitting/index.md

 use of the package and a reference manual with details about each class.
 A design document about the structure of the package.
 A glossary defining the term used and a help document about restrictions and trouble shooting.
-All can be found in the sidebar.
+All can be found in the navigation table.

 The pictures in the side bars are a few examples of what can achieved with the toolbox.
 More examples can be found on